biojs/edu/series/101/30_package_basics.md

 (More detailed information will be given later in this tutorial)

 {% hlblock info %}
-For BioJS 2 components, we have following naming conventions:
+For BioJS 2 components, we have following naming guidelines:

 __biojs-[io/rest/vis/algo/...]-[name]__